TikeDev/dreaming-spanish-importer/README.md

 This is the source code for a Chrome extension (*Firefox extension to be updated soon!*) that seamlessly adds specialized buttons to YouTube, Spotify, Pocket Casts, Disney Plus, and Netflix for adding the video or podcast time to your Dreaming Spanish tracker!

+It also adds a playback rate slider to videos on the Dreaming Spanish website for finer speed control!

 ## How do I use this?

 For now you can download this repository and install the extension to Chrome manually.